ManojTuraga/priority_agenda/README.md

 # Priority Agenda
-This ia a Web Application that allows a user to store the tasks that they have to do.
+This ias a Web Application that allows a user to store the tasks that they have to do.
 Tasks are stored in a Priority Queue and each account that is created will have their own Priority Queue.
 Developed using Python/Flask for the backend and HTML/CSS for the frontend
 ## Prerequisites
 This code requires Python3 and the relevant Flask libraries.
 Just pip install -r requirements.txt and that should download the relevant Flask and Jinja2 Libraries
 ## Running the Code